humenbergerm/faces/README.md

 ### Inspiration

 Obviously, the well working solutions from e.g. Google Photos and the recent advances in face detection and recognition inspired me.
-After some literture research, I found various sources such as [dlib](https://github.com/davisking/dlib) or [face_recognition](https://github.com/ageitgey/face_recognition).
-There are many cool open source projects around and I really appreciate all the good work done.
+After some literture research, I found various sources such as [dlib](https://github.com/davisking/dlib) or [face_recognition](https://github.com/ageitgey/face_recognition) providing state of the art implementations.
+The latter provides a nice and clean way for face recognition using the command line but I was looking for a more complete solution from initial training till continous update of my phito database.

 Inspired by this and motivated by my own idea of personal face recognition, I started to work on this project.

 ### Contribution

-If you like this project and you fell motiviated to contribute, let me know.
+If you like this project and you feel motiviated to contribute, let me know.
 Obviously, there is a lot of room for improvement in multiple aspects!

 ### Classes
 In this project a class is refered to as a unique face (or object) which can be trained for recognition.
 Sometimes I will use the word face and class interchangably.
 Sorry for that.